nothing teaches like the quality of sound

 Abraham Schmueloff, (pictured at right) recorded the entire Hebrew Bible in Sephardic Hebrew, and the recordings have been posted online.
 The button above will take you to the Hebrew Bible files, and you will have the options to listen online, or download the recordings to your computer.
 We occasionally play these readings during chore or handiwork times.
 These listening times are helpful to familiarizing our ears to the general sound of Hebrew.
 A few times, we also carefully listened to Fr.
 Abraham’s pronunciation of specific words to help us when we were first learning to read and pronounce Hebrew.

 Fr.
-Abraham’s life provides very interesting reading, and I have provided a link to his biography.
+Abraham’s life provides very interesting reading, and I have given a link to his biography.
 Born into an ultra-conservative Jewish home in Israel, he eventually became a priest in the Catholic church, (with adventure in-between).
 Toward the end of his life, his passion for the Hebrew language caused him to begin, (and finish!) recording the entire TaNaK in Hebrew.